cmsYeehee/GameDesignChristian/revisedDesign.md

 The camera follows air vehicle from a top-down perspective Upgrades and Progression
+## add total score to your coins where you buy upgrades
 Score-Based Unlocks: Players earn points from destroyed enemies, which can be used to unlock new units or upgrade existing ones.
 Skill Tree System:
 Offensive Upgrades: Improve weapon strength, rate of fire, and explosion radius.